vesaloko/csb/README.md

 python3 runserver
 ```

-After which the website should be found from your localhost.
+After which the website should be found from your localhost http://localhost:8000.

 There are a few possible users you may login:
 ```
 alice - redqueen
 admin - pass